hashicorp/terraform-provider-azurerm/website/docs/r/azurerm_postgresql_flexible_server_virtual_endpoint.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the PostgreSQL Active Directory Administrator.
+* `id` - The ID of the PostgreSQL Flexible Virtual Endpoint.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the PostgreSQL Active Directory Administrator.
+* `create` - (Defaults to 30 minutes) Used when creating the PostgreSQL Flexible Virtual Endpoint.
-* `update` - (Defaults to 30 minutes) Used when updating the PostgreSQL Active Directory Administrator.
+* `update` - (Defaults to 30 minutes) Used when updating the PostgreSQL Flexible Virtual Endpoint.
-* `read` - (Defaults to 5 minutes) Used when retrieving the PostgreSQL Active Directory Administrator.
+* `read` - (Defaults to 5 minutes) Used when retrieving the PostgreSQL Flexible Virtual Endpoint.
-* `delete` - (Defaults to 30 minutes) Used when deleting the PostgreSQL Active Directory Administrator.
+* `delete` - (Defaults to 30 minutes) Used when deleting the PostgreSQL Flexible Virtual Endpoint.

 ## Import